PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 "I am the Chosen One.
 Only I can bring peace and restore balance to the land," said the blonde Knight in Shining™ Armor.

-"You still don't understand," said the Ranger, clad in mail.
+"You still don't understand," said the Ranger, Clad-In-Mail.
 He hiked up his sleeve and showed the mark that was burned into his arm.
 "This symbol of the Cruel God Azaz signifies--"

 "Azaz my Az-ass!
 That signifies your whore of a mother spilled bacon fat on you when you were a child."